smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 Here is the command syntax:
 ```
-SMAFAILJOB JOBNAM(JOBNAME) SMAGPL(\*DEFAULT)
+SMAFAILJOB JOBNAM(JOBNAME) SMAGPL(*DEFAULT)
 ```
 ### Command Parameters

 This command is typically used without specifying its parameters.

-- **JOBNAM** = Specify the IBM i job name to be used in the message text of the SMA0992 message ID.
+- **JOBNAM**: Specify the IBM i job name to be used in the message text of the SMA0992 message ID.
 If this parameter is not specified, then the actual job name of the current job will be reported as the failing job.
-- **SMAGPL** = This command parameter is used (by this command, not by other commands) only to locate the SMAMSGF message file, so that the SMA0992 message ID can be retrieved to format the escape message.
+- **SMAGPL**: This command parameter is used (by this command, not by other commands) only to locate the SMAMSGF message file, so that the SMA0992 message ID can be retrieved to format the escape message.
 When the SMAFAILJOB is used within the Agent (LSAM) environment, that is, when the job's library list includes the LSAM libraries, then it is not necessary to specify this parameter.
 However, this parameter makes it possible to use the command from outside of the  LSAM environment, as long as the command name is qualified, as in this example:

 The SMAFAILJOB command is especially useful for the Agent's Multi-Step Script jobs, and it can be used in the Captured Data Response Rules for these Agent automation features: Message Management, Operator Replay, and the SCANSPLF command.
 In SCANSPLF applications, the SMAFAILJOB can have the effect of overriding the Scan Rules and SCANSPLF command normal controls over when a job should fail (based on the number of matched or unmatched scan rules).